jwoongkim11/QA-RAG/README.md

 ---

 ### Experimental Data
 **Dataset**: The dataset that was used in the experiments in the paper is included.
 It's composed of real-world questions and answers related to FDA guidelines.
+The full dataset used for the finetuning is available [here](https://huggingface.co/datasets/Jaymax/FDA_Pharmaceuticals_FAQ).

 **Results Data**: Alongside the dataset, the results data obtained from running the experiments is included